joshstevens19/simple-uniswap-sdk/README.md

   // this will be formatted in readable number
   // so you can render straight out the box
   expectedConvertQuote: string;
-  // A portion of each trade (0.03%) goes to
+  // A portion of each trade goes to
-  // liquidity providers as a protocol of
+  // liquidity providers as a protocol of incentive
-  // incentive
+  // v2 always = (0.3%)
+  // v3 depends on the fee amount sent on that pool
+  // - low = 0.05%
+  // - medium = 0.3%
+  // - high = 1%
   liquidityProviderFee: string;
+  // A portion of each trade goes to
+  // liquidity providers as a protocol of incentive
+  // v2 always = (0.3%)
+  // v3 depends on the fee amount sent on that pool
+  // - low = 0.05%
+  // - medium = 0.3%
+  // - high = 1%
+  // the amount will always come back as full figures
+  // aka 0.05% = 0.0005
+  // 0.3% = 0.003
+  // 1% = 0.01
+  liquidityProviderFeePercent: number;
   // A unix datestamp in when this trade expires
   // if it does expiry while looking at it as long
   // as you are hooked onto `quoteChanged$` that will